sakhtar1979/blog-microservices/README.md

 1- Check if Eureka on http://localhost:8761/ is up and running and following applications are registered:
 COMPOSITE-SERVICE, CONFIG-SERVER, EDGE-SERVER, EUREKA, PRODUCT-SERVICE, RECOMMENDATION-SERVICE, REVIEW-SERVICE

 2- Check if http://localhost:8762/ (Peer Eureka Server) is up and running as well.
-See if all the application above are registered in this instance as well.
+See if all the applications above are registered in this instance as well.
-3- Now we need to get the beaer token from auth server by running following command:
+3- Now we need to get the bearer token from auth server by running following command:
 TOKEN=$(curl -ks https://acme:acmesecret@localhost:9999/uaa/oauth/token -d grant_type=password -d client_id=acme -d username=user -d password=password | jq -r .access_token)

 Verify the token by running following command: